Class: QgsVectorLayerEditBuffer

 List[int]

-deletedFeatureIds(self) object
+deletedFeatureIds(self) Any[source]

 Returns a list of deleted feature IDs which are not committed.